simdjson/simdjson/doc/performance.md

 Downclocking
 --------------

+SIMD instructions are the public transportation of computing.
+Instead of using 4 distinct instructions to add numbers, you can replace them with a single instruction that does the same work.
+Though the one instruction is slightly more expensive, the energy used per unit of work is much less with SIMD.
+If you can increase your speed using SIMD instructions (NEON, SSE, AVX), you should expect to reduce your power usage.

-The SIMD instructions that simdjson relies upon (SSE and AVX under x64, NEON under ARM) [are routinely part of runtime libraries](https://golang.org/src/runtime/memmove_amd64.s).
+The SIMD instructions that simdjson relies upon (SSE and AVX under x64, NEON under ARM) are routinely part of runtime libraries (e.g., [Go](https://golang.org/src/runtime/memmove_amd64.s), [Glibc](https://github.com/ihtsae/glibc/commit/5f3d0b78e011d2a72f9e88b0e9ef5bc081d18f97), [LLVM](https://github.com/llvm/llvm-project/blob/96f3ea0d21b48ca088355db10d4d1a2e9bc9f884/lldb/tools/debugserver/source/MacOSX/i386/DNBArchImplI386.cpp), [Rust](https://github.com/rust-lang/rust/commit/070fad1701fb36b112853b0a6a9787a7bb7ff34c), [Java](http://hg.openjdk.java.net/jdk8u/jdk8u/hotspot/file/c1374141598c/src/cpu/x86/vm/stubGenerator_x86_64.cpp#l1297), [PHP](https://github.com/php/php-src/blob/e5cb53ec68603d4dbdd780fd3ecfca943b4fd383/ext/standard/string.c)).
 What distinguishes the simdjson library is that it is built from the ground up to benefit from these instructions.

 You should not expect the simdjson library to cause *downclocking* of your recent Intel CPU cores.